CLASSICAL CIVILISATION AT KING GEORGE V COLLEGE

 Popular careers for Classics students include: teaching, museum work, heritage (National Trust, English Heritage), publishing, journalism and the Civil Service, including the Diplomatic Service.
 Students studying A-level Classics alongside Science A-levels have however gone on to study Medicine, Dentistry or Zoology.

-Minimum of 4 GCSEs at grades 9-5 (A*-B) including a 4 or above (Grade C) in GCSE Maths or English.
+5 GCSEs at grades 9-5 (A*-B) including English Language and a Grade 4 or above (Grade C) in GCSE Maths.
 For Classical Civilisation you will also need a Grade 4 in English or English Language or English Literature.

 As a Classics student at KGV, you will also have the opportunity to learn Classical Greek or Latin from scratch; if you study the language for two years you can take a GCSE qualification.
 We are one of the only colleges in the country to offer these courses for sixth form students.
 Other enrichment opportunities include museum visits (including the British Museum and Soane Museum in London), workshops, talks and gallery visits at the Atkinson Museum, visits to see performances of Greek plays, and membership of the Lytham Classical Association, which runs monthly lectures and an annual Classics Competition.